Get Quote

 For syringe blister packing machines handling Alu-Alu forming foil, the forming die must accommodate the specific OPA/Al/PVC laminate thickness (typically 120–160 μm total) and the draw ratio appropriate for the syringe barrel diameter and flange geometry.
 Get that geometry wrong and you get pinholes in the aluminum layer — which defeats the entire barrier argument.

 I’ve seen three projects where a client purchased a thermoforming machine — specified for PVC — and then tried to run Alu-Alu through it after a stability failure.
 None of them succeeded without a full forming-station replacement. $60,000–$90,000 retrofit cost.
 Avoidable.
-Completely avoidable if the material decision had been made before the machine purchase order was signed.
+Completely avoidable if the syringe blister pack materials decision had been made before the machine purchase order was signed.

-HIJ syringe blister packing machine configured for cold-form Alu-Alu and thermoforming PVC packaging material
+HIJ syringe blister packing machine for cold form Alu-Alu and thermoforming PVC syringe blister pack materials

-HIJ syringe blister packing machines are engineered around the client’s validated material stack — thermoforming station for PVC/PVDC, cold-forming station for Alu-Alu — not a one-size-fits-all platform.
+HIJ syringe blister packing machines are engineered around the client’s validated syringe blister pack materials stack — thermoforming station for PVC/PVDC, cold-forming station for Alu-Alu — not a one-size-fits-all platform.

 If you’re evaluating equipment now, the right question to ask any machine supplier is: “Is the forming station designed for my specific film construction — and can you show me the draw-ratio engineering data for my syringe cavity dimensions?”
 If the answer is a generic brochure, keep looking.
 For a practical framework on evaluating suppliers against this and nine other critical criteria, the syringe blister packaging machine selection guide covers the full decision matrix.